-Applicants who have indicated a disability or long term condition should have received a questionnaire, provided by the Admissions and Access Service, to identify their support needs.
-If you have not received a questionnaire, please contact the Admissions and Access Service (email@example.com).
+Applicants who have indicated a disability or long term condition should have received a letter from Disability Services requesting that they complete a questionnaire, to identify their support needs.
+If you have not received a questionnaire, please contact the Admissions and Access Service (firstname.lastname@example.org).
 The questionnaire should be completed and returned as soon as possible, to help the University respond to your support needs.

 Applicants can also contact Disability Services, should they have any queries or wish to discuss their individual needs.

 The Admissions and Access Service has been asked by the University’s Occupational Health Service to bring the following information to your attention.

 Local, EU and international students aged up to 25 years and starting university for the first time this year, should get the Meningitis ACWY vaccine from their GP before going to university.
 The Meningitis ACWY vaccine will increase protection against four Meningitis groups (A,C,W and Y).

 All students should register with a GP in the area when starting university, and can arrange to get this vaccine and other vaccines as appropriate, through their GP.
 This should be done straight away – ideally in the first week of term – do not leave it until later.

 If you have any queries please contact the Occupational Health Service at:

 The Student Guidance Centre is your first stop for information, advice and guidance throughout your time at Queen's University.
 Many of the Student Support Services are based in the Student Guidance Centre including Student Registry, Disability Services, Student Finance, Counselling and the Learning Development Service.

 English Language Tuition